gatienc/emoji2vec_pytorch/README.md

 PyTorch implementation of [emoji2vec: Learning Emoji Representations from their Description](https://arxiv.org/pdf/1609.08359.pdf) by Ben Eisner, Tim Rocktäschel, Isabelle Augenstein, Matko Bošnjak, and Sebastian Riedel.
 Please check out the original tensorflow implementation [here](https://github.com/uclmr/emoji2vec).

 ## Note
-This repo constitutes an exercise aiming to develop a better understanding of PyTorch and the methods described in the paper.
-The work presented here bases heavily on the original implementation.
-In fact one of the goals of this exercise was to translate the neural part of the original repo to PyTorch while maintaining its higher level functionality. <br>
-Consequently a **significant proportion of the code as well as the documentation presented here is work of the original authors for which no credit is claimed.**
+This repo constitutes of an update from the work of Piotr Wiercinski, many thanks to him for his work.
+The original repo can be found [here](https://github.com/pwiercinski/emoji2vec_pytorch)
+Updated to work with the latest version of gensim (4.0.0) and some other little deprecated functions.
+Currently working on implementing the TSN-E algorithm to visualize the emoji vectors in 2D space.

 ## Pre-trained model